 STATUS, AS OF SEPTEMBER 2013

 The full survey started in January 2012 and ended on January 31, 2013.
-A total of 63,078 California households had been recruited for this survey and 42,560 household records were retrieved.
+A total of 42,431 California households completed the survey and submitted their travel information.
 Survey data was analyzed and validated.
 The CHTS Final Survey Report is available through the link below.

 (Charts.xls contains electronic versions of the charts in Section 8 of the Final Report)